You can do more than volunteer. You can help rewrite a story.

 And while you’re at it, we think cultural learning and new experiences should be part of the agenda.
 So...

-You’ll develop an impressive portfolio that will include powerful stories and photographs.
-These will help you share your experience with others after returning home.
+You’ll develop a portfolio of stories and photos to help you share your experience once you return home.

-You’ll experience the culture as you check out local art exhibits and jam to all the afrobeat music that Ghana's nightlife has to offer.
-(Heard of Fuse ODG or P-Square?
+You’ll experience the culture as you check out local art exhibits and jam to all the afrobeat music that the local nightlife has to offer.
+(Heard of Fuse ODG or Sauti Sol?
 You will.)

 You can walk across the famous suspended bridges in Kakum National Park, try your hand at pounding fufu, shop in bustling markets and visit a monkey sanctuary.

-A virtual toolkit to familiarize yourself with Ghana's history, culture and current affairs
+A virtual toolkit to familiarize yourself with the country's history and current affairs

 A custom placement with a local storyteller